Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

-Strategy 1: Safety Committee composed of cross-sections of stakeholders to look at matters related to campus safety, meeting each quarter to conduct reviews of our safety and security processes and procedures.
+Strategy 1: Establish Campus Safety Committee composed of a cross section of stakeholders to look at matters related to campus safety.

-Staff Responsible for Monitoring: Safety officer, safety committee members
+Staff Responsible for Monitoring: Campus Safety Officer

-Staff Responsible for Monitoring: Safety officer, safety committee, all staff at BHE
+Staff Responsible for Monitoring: Campus Safety Officer

 Performance Objective 3 - EMERGENCY OPERATIONS